 - Quick reference guide to parking at the deck

 - For information concerning parking deck privileges, please see the message for parking deck patrons.

 Visitor Parking at the Deck

-The 52 visitor parking spaces, which are located on the main level, are accessible 24/7, with cash or credit card payment at the walk-up pay station and credit cards only at the exit gates.
+The 52 visitor parking spaces, which are located on the main level, are accessible 24/7, with cash payment at the walk-up pay station.
 Visitor parking at the deck is free for the first 30 minutes.
 After that, the hourly rate is $1.50.
 The visitor daily rate is a maximum of $10 for a 24-hour period.
 The walk-up pay station accepts $1, $5, $10, $20, $50 and $100 bills.
 Parkers will receive their change back in coins and/or $1, $5 and $10 bills.